poechlauerbe/cpp_42/cpp00/README.md

 Goal of the exercise is to switch from C to C++ and get introduced to the C++ standard library.

-All exercises have a Makefile which compiles the program with the correct flags requested by 42 standard.
+All exercises have a Makefile which compiles the program with the correct flags requested by the subject (c++98).

 ## ex00